The relatively perfect Greenberg transform and cycle class maps: Relatively perfectly smooth group schemes

-\begin{proposition} Let $G$ be a group scheme relatively perfectly of finite type over $k$.
+\begin{proposition} Let $G$ be a group scheme relatively perfectly of finite presentation over $k$.
 Then $G$ is the relative perfection of a quasi-compact smooth group scheme over $k$.
-Further, any morphism $\varphi\colon G\to H$ of group schemes relatively perfectly of finite type over $k$ is the relative perfection of a morphism $\varphi_0\colon G_0\to H_0$ of quasi-compact smooth group schemes over $k$. \end{proposition}
+Further, any morphism $\varphi\colon G\to H$ of group schemes relatively perfectly of finite presentation over $k$ is the relative perfection of a morphism $\varphi_0\colon G_0\to H_0$ of quasi-compact smooth group schemes over $k$. \end{proposition}

 \begin{proof} Since $G$ is a quasi-compact group scheme over $k$, it can be written as a filtered inverse limit of group schemes $G_{\lambda}$ of finite type over $k$ with affine transition morphisms by \cite[Part 1, Chapter V, Section 3, Theorem 3.1]{Per75}.
 Applying the relative perfection functor, we have $G \cong \invlim G_{\lambda}^{\RP} \cong \invlim (G_{\lambda}^{\natural})^{\RP}$.
 Applying Proposition \ref{prop: relatively perfectly of finite type means limit preserving} to the identity map $G \to G$, we know that there exist an index $\lambda$ and a $k$-scheme morphism $(G_{\lambda}^{\natural})^{\RP} \to G$ such that the composite $G \to (G_{\lambda}^{\natural})^{\RP} \to G$ (where the first morphism is the canonical morphism of the inverse limit) is the identity.
 By increasing $\lambda$ if necessary, we can take such a morphism $(G_{\lambda}^{\natural})^{\RP} \to G$ to be a group scheme morphism over $k$.
 This means that $G$ is the kernel of an idempotent endomorphism of the group scheme $(G_{\lambda}^{\natural})^{\RP}$.
 Hence $G$ is the relative perfection of a quasi-compact smooth group scheme over $k$ by Proposition \ref{prop: kernel of RPn of smooth group is also}.
 The second statement follows from the first by the usual characterization of a $k$-scheme locally of finite type (\cite[Proposition (8.14.2)]{Gro66}). \end{proof}